61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Kitchen Drawer Organizers

 RV Drawers are usually smaller than “normal” house ones, so it can be hard finding a utensil organizer that actually fits.
-Instead, try buying some singles to make a custom setup for each drawer in your RV
+Instead, try buying some smaller sections to make a custom setup for each drawer in your RV

 kitchen drawer organizer for camper